 - Early withdrawal fee: $5 or less

-A Self Lender loan is a good option if you have a low credit score or damaged credit.
+A personal loan is a good option if you have a low credit score or damaged credit.
 People with scores in the mid-600s or below can see the most significant gains.

-These loans can also increase your score if you are close to filing bankruptcy.
-A Self Lender account in good standing can help offset your previous credit mistakes.
+These loans can also increase your score if you are close to filing for bankruptcy.
+An account in good standing can help offset your previous credit mistakes.

 If you have a credit score above 670, you may see only small score increases.
 You already have good or excellent credit.
 The loan costs may not be worth the potential gains.

-How much does Self Lender raise your credit score?
+How much does Self raise your credit score?